ilovedadata/ilovedadata.github.io/README.md

 * The words are then displayed to the user and associated to their key so that, whenever the user wants to guess the password, it is enough for him to input the number (i.e. the key) that he finds near the word;
 * Whenever the user types a number corresponding to a word, the terminal prints the amount of letter that that word has in common with the password.
 For example, user input --> HOME, password --> COME: likeness = 2.

+The following picture shows how the Fallout terminal appears to the user.
 ![FalloutTerminal](https://github.com/ilovedadata/ilovedadata.github.io/assets/106730909/3d9c1c99-4075-45ac-9761-4225fe331013)

+#### Possible future developments
+A possible future development might be deploying this script as an app for my mobile, so as to be able to run it from a more comfortable "access point": I am still lazy and turning on my PC takes some effort (:smile:)